Sriharshini-Ankam1/SQL-Data-Warehouse-Project/README.md

 ├── tests/                              # Test scripts and quality files │
 ├── README.md                           # Project overview and instructions
-├── LICENSE                             # License information for the repository ├── .gitignore                          # Files and directories to be ignored by Git └── requirements.txt                    # Dependencies and requirements for the project
+└──  LICENSE                             # License information for the repository
 ```